Skip to content

 not_eq different

-gte greater than or equal against textual values, the alphabetical ordering is used
+gte greater than or equal numbers

-lte lower than or equal against textual values, the alphabetical ordering is used
+lte lower than or equal numbers

-nil empty / no value nil do not require anything inside values
+nil empty / no value

-not_nil non-empty / any value not_nil do not require anything inside values
+not_nil non-empty / any value

-There is a small difference between search and contains. search finds any occurrence of specified words, regardless of order, while "contains" specifically looks for the exact sequence of words you provide.
+Precisions: - The operators nil and not_nil don't require anything inside values (you should provide an empty array). - There is a small difference between search and contains. search finds any occurrence of specified words, regardless of order, while "contains" specifically looks for the exact sequence of words you provide.

 Always use single-key filters